Possession of Marijuana under 2 Oz.

 Substances that you can possess that could cause you to be charged with drug possession or with intent to deliver a drug are categorized into penalty groups.
 For example, heroin, cocaine, methamphetamine, PCP and several others are in Penalty Group 1.
 Any amount of a substance in this penalty group is a felony.
 It can be a state jail felony carrying up to 24 months in a state jail up to a super first degree felony carrying a minimum of 10 years up to 99 years or life in prison.
 For example, possession of pg1 200 Gram or more but less than 400 grams is a first degree felony.
 Penalty Group 2 includes substances such as ecstasy and amphetamines.
 Any amount is a felony.
 There are about 6 penalty groups.
 PG1, PG1-A, PG2, PG2A, PG3, and PG4.
 The latter 3 groups can be low level misdemeanors up to 1st degree felonies.
 If you are interested, you can get on google and search for Texas Health and Safety Code 481.
 That will get you to the chapter that covers most drug charges.
 Or the link to it is:

 That chapter will also cover the offense of possession of prescription drugs when you do not have prescription.
 Some of those offenses can also be felonies, so I would suggest being careful about taking a pill from someone that requires a prescription.

 Also, there are various ways to fight this offense.
-Some are: going to trial, doing a motion to suppress the evidence by showing there was not an affirmative link of the drugs to you, or, if prescription drugs, that you have or had a prescription for it.
+Some are: going to trial, showing there was not an affirmative link of the drugs to you, or, if prescription drugs, that you have or had a prescription for it.
 We have represented many clients over the years charged with these offenses with excellent results.
 If you are charged with one of these offenses, call us at 972-722-0887 or text us at 972-814-7318 to setup a free phone consultation.